University of Surrey

 Training with us

+In line with the British Psychological Society’s Foundational Programme Standard on equality, equity, anti discrimination and inclusion, we are committed to ongoing reflection, learning and action across all aspects of training.
 We have been training Clinical Psychologists at Surrey for more than 50 years and have evolved and developed in response to the changing needs of the NHS, maintaining a modern and innovative approach to the profession with well-established links with Trusts, stakeholders and the wider University.
+Our programme will continue to reflect the needs of the NHS including digital transformation and focus on preventative approaches.

 Recent examples of innovation include the integration of outreach work in our Professionalism and Leadership Unit, development of a blog considering all things related to training and Equality, Diversity and Inclusion and development of a project to offer placements in conjunction with homelessness charities in the South East.